esrdapp/create-your-own-token/README.md

 Next, copy/paste all of the code from the MyToken.sol file here on this github, into your new MyToken.sol file in Remix.

-Now change the information on lines 114-118 of the code to suit your own requirements.
+Now change the information on lines 98-102 of the code to suit your own requirements.

+       - balances[msg.sender] = 100;
+       - totalSupply = 100;
+       - name = "My New Token";
+       - decimals = 18;
+       - symbol = "MYTOKEN";

 Ensure you have Metamask installed and are connected to the HPB network.
 If you haven't done this, you'll need to use the following information in Metamask Settings -> Network: